HWal/Water_meter_reader/README.md

 The highest number of hits is weighed against the number of 1's in each template.
 Weighed highest number of hits is then determined as the actual number on the meter.

-The function is run for each of the number areas on the meter face.
+The function is run for each of the digit areas on the meter face.
 From this, the complete reading of the meter is done.

 MaxHitsPossible.py
 Running this program creates a report of the number of 1's in each digit template.
 For reference, a report is given for templates with only 1's and 0's respectively.
-Results from this program is used in the program Test.py to weigh the results.
+Output from this program is used in the program Test.py to weigh the results.